 For example, say Suzie isn’t digging the ball well in the back row.
 Is it because she’s not using good mechanics, or is it because she’s not in the right position?
 If she’s not in the right position, is that because she doesn’t know where she needs to be.
 Or is it because she’s adjusting to an improperly formed block?
 Inexperienced coaches often lock in on the final aspect of a bad play without thinking of the links in the chain getting to that point.

 Or let’s say Steve has a very low hitting percentage.
 Is it because he’s not getting many kills, or because he has too many errors?
-If it’s the errors, it is a question of blocks, or is it hitting the ball into the net or out of play?
+If it’s the errors, it is a question of blocks (if you count blocks as errors), or is it hitting the ball into the net or out of play?
 Does the set have something to do with that?
 If so, is that because the team is out-of-system too much?
 Steve’s case could be one where the big cause is poor passing, which you must address with the team, but also poor decision-making which is at the player level.

 Putting it all in order